-Based on a recommendation from our report Nonprofit Board Diversity: A Snapshot of the Capital Region, the Community Foundation has partnered with Angela Dixon, Senior Vice President/Chief Diversity Officer of Berkshire Bank to design a training series on ways to create a welcoming board culture inclusive of traditionally underrepresented communities.
-The training series is designed for current nonprofit leaders committed to fostering inclusive leadership within their organizations.
+Based on a recommendation from our report Nonprofit Board Diversity: A Snapshot of the Capital Region, the Community Foundation partnered with Angela Dixon, Senior Vice President/Chief Diversity Officer of Berkshire Bank to design and deliver a training series on ways to create a welcoming board culture inclusive of traditionally underrepresented communities.

 Session I: Building a Foundation of Diversity, Equity, and Inclusion